- Length 2 year full-time

 Exceptional research degrees at ANU

-The Australian National University provides our Master of Philosophy students with a vibrant research community and outstanding program support.
+The Australian National University provides our Master of Philosophy candidates with a vibrant research community and outstanding program support.
 When selecting a research program, an institution's reputation is everything.
 ANU is one of the world's leading universities, and the smart choice for your research program.

-As an MPhil student you will work with increased independence, under the direction of a supervisory panel of experts in the field.
+As an MPhil candidate you will work with increased independence, under the direction of a supervisory panel of experts in the field.
 Your research will make an original and important contribution to human knowledge, research and development.